okeefm/s3g/s3g/README.markdown

 Next you must create the s3g object:
 <pre><code>s = s3g.s3g()</code></pre>
 While the s3g object has been created, it can neither generate s3g packets nor communicate with a printer.
 In order to do the former, the s3g object needs something to write to.
 Once the s3g object is told to execute a certain command, it will generate the proper payload, encode that payload into a packet, and then WRITE it to a certain location.
-To initialize that location:
+To initialize that location as a serial port:
 <pre><code>s.file = serial.Serial(port, baudrate, timeout=n)</code></pre>
 In this case, port is whatever port the bot is connected at, the baudrate is some rate the bot can communicate at, and the timeout is how long the pyserial object will try to send information without a response before stopping.